athulpg007/selenium-wrapper/README.md

 # selenium-wrapper

-Python Selenium wrapper to write browser tests.
+A light-weight Python wrapper to write Selenium browser tests.

 ## BLUF
 - Provides a friendly wrapper to run Selenium tests in a containerized setting.